gen2thomas/gobrail/README.md

 ## Run without hardware & software modifications

-The hardware of "Typ 2" is needed together with digispark, than simply `make run`.
+The hardware of "Type 2" is needed together with digispark, than simply `make run`.
 Please have a look at docs/images/PCA9501_Lamps_Buttons.png for using with a breadboard.

 ## Run with another hardware

-For initial tests the "Typ2" board can cleaned from MOSFETS's.
+For initial tests the "Type 2" board can cleaned from MOSFETS's.
 Using another adaptor is also possible.
 Please see the gobot documentation.

 ## State of development